umer0586/SensorServer/README.md

     ws.run_forever()

-connect("ws://192.168.0.101:8080/sensor/connect?type=android.sensor.accelerometer")
+connect("ws://192.168.0.103:8080/sensor/connect?type=android.sensor.accelerometer")

 ```
  *Your device's IP might be different when you tap start button, so make sure you are using correct IP address at client side*

 ## Using Multiple Sensors Over single Websocket Connection
-You can also use to multiple sensors over single websocket connection.
+You can also connect to multiple sensors over single websocket connection.
 To use multiple sensors over single websocket connection use following **URL**.

                  ws://<ip>:<port>/sensors/connect?types=["<type1>","<type2>","<type3>"...]

 By connecting using above URL you will receive JSON response containing sensor data along with a type of sensor.
-See complete example at [Using Multiple Sensors On Single Websocket Connection](https://github.com/umer0586/SensorServer/wiki/Using-Multiple-Sensors-On-Single-Websocket-Connection)
+See complete example at [Using Multiple Sensors On Single Websocket Connection](https://github.com/umer0586/SensorServer/wiki/Using-Multiple-Sensors-On-Single-Websocket-Connection).
+Avoid connecting too many sensors over single connection

 ## Reading Touch Screen Data
-By connecting to the address `ws://<ip>:<port>/touchscreen`, clients can now receive touch screen events in following JSON formate.
+By connecting to the address `ws://<ip>:<port>/touchscreen`, clients can receive touch screen events in following JSON formate.

 |   Key   |   Value                  |
 |:-------:|:-----------------------:|